What’s on TV over Halloween - scariest TV shows and movies

 John Carpenter Double Bill (Halloween followed by They Live) – Saturday 31st October at 10:45pm, Film4

 Halloween – Homicidal madman Michael Myers escapes from a mental institution 15 years after murdering his sister, and goes on a killing spree in his home town.
-Although a psychiatrist is quickly on his trail in a bid to stop the loss of more lives, a shy teenage girl babysitting for her neighbour is unaware of the grisly fate in store for her
+Although a psychiatrist is quickly on his trail in a bid to stop the loss of more lives, a shy teenage girl babysitting for her neighbour is unaware of the grisly fate in store for her.
+(Want to check out the sequels?
+Here’s how to watch the Halloween movies in order.)

 Poltergeist – Saturday 31st October at 11:10pm, BBC Two